 - One million caregivers said they felt they had no choice in taking on their caregiving responsibilities.

-The Change Foundation hopes that by showcasing the variety of caregiving experiences as represented in the GSS data, this report can serve as an important starting point for Ontario policy and decision makers for further investigation and action in supporting caregivers in their role.
+The Change Foundation hopes that by showcasing the variety of caregiving experiences as represented in the GSS data, this report on family caregivers in Ontario can serve as an important starting point for Ontario policy and decision makers for further investigation and action in supporting caregivers in their role.
 This data, along with the research and engagement work completed in the first year of our strategic plan, will inform the next phase of our strategic plan work.

 Report and Related Resources

 The data in this report, unless stated otherwise, comes from Cycle 26 of the General Social Survey (GSS), a Statistics Canada program made up of a series of independent, annual, cross-sectional surveys, each covering a specific topic in-depth.
 The GSS survey was conducted in February 2012 covering the topics of caregiving and care receiving for a long-term health condition, disability or problem related to aging.
 The survey was conducted over the phone, with a care receiver and a caregiver.